vvvar/PeakEater/README.md

 <img src="assets/screenshots/dry-wet.gif" alt="drywet" height="200"/>

 Control mix between original and clipped signal.
-Useful when clipper is used as an exciter.
+Useful when the clipper is used as an exciter.

 ### Bypass mode